ShubhamTatvamasi/cka/README.md

 Get comfortable using **vim** and **tmux** for exam, as you will only have one terminal.

+**Multiple monitors usage is also allowed** — use one for k8s docs on 1 monitor and exam on the other monitor. ( you will be asked to share both screens ).

 ### Links which can be used during CKA Exam:

 Resource | Link